Free Will in Ancient Thought

 Rational desires and nonrational desires are respectively what Frede calls the desires that belong to reason and the desires that do not belong to reason.
 In Plato's tripartite theory of the soul, reason is the part of the soul that engages in reasoning.
 Nonrational desires belong to appetite or spirit.
 In the tripartite theory, these are the parts of the soul that do not engage in reasoning.

-Remember, though, that this "reasoning" in which these parts of the soul do not engage is the cognition Plato understands as "reason" and "reasoning."
-It might be that the cognition in which he thinks they do engage is something we would recognize as reasoning.
+Remember, though, that this "reasoning" in which these two parts of the soul do not engage is what Plato understands as "reasoning."
+It might be that the thinking in which he takes these parts to engage is something we would recognize as instances of reasoning.

 Rational desires are reasonable just in case the beliefs about good and bad that they stem from are reasonable.
-So, for example, if you believe doing x is good, this belief is reasonable, and see nothing better in the circumstances, then the desire to do x is reasonable.
+So if (i) you believe doing x is good, (ii) your belief is reasonable, and (iii) you see nothing better in the circumstances, then your rational desire to do x is reasonable.

 4. [T]he assumption that, if there is a conflict, one may follow either reason or appetite amounts, of course, to a denial of Socrates' claim that nobody ever acts against his better knowledge or, indeed, against his mere beliefs.
 So, according to Socrates, if you really believe, whether rightly or wrongly, that it is not a good thing to have something to eat now, you will not be driven by appetite, as if your reason were a slave dragged around by the passions, and have something to eat.
 Plato's and Aristotle's doctrine of a tripartite soul and different forms of motivation, with their possible conflict and the resolution of such conflict, constitutes an attempt to correct Socrates' position, in order to do justice to the presumed fact that people sometimes, in cases of conflict, do act, against their better knowledge, on their nonrational desire. ἀκρασία, akrasia, noun, alternate spelling of ἀκράτεια, akrateia, "want of power, incontinence," In any event, Aristotle in his famous discussion of this presumed phenomenon, called akrasia, or, rather misleadingly, “weakness of will,” is explicitly attacking Socrates' position.